Iezstalker/Employee-Attrition-Rate/README.md

-# HR-Employee-Attrition-Rate
+# Employee-Attrition-Rate
-To predict the employee attrition
+Predicting the employee attrition